Adam Beach Film Institute Courses & Programs

 • Legal language

 • Getting $$ value on the screen where it counts

 Unit Three – Getting your story on screen

-The third week will address the production process including the following subject areas:
+The third unit will address the production process including the following subject areas:

 • Production protocols ie. The paperwork